Doctor of Education

 International applications

-Currently international students would have to attend the taught sessions in Years 1 and 2, which will be at weekends.
+International students must attend face-to-face taught sessions in Years 1 and 2, which will be at weekends.
 As the course is only available in part-time mode it may not be possible for some international students to meet visa requirements which normally stipulate full-time study.
+International fee levels may apply.

 Terms and Conditions of Enrolment